chgebhardt/picam_sync_neuro/README.md

 🤝 Contributing

-Pull requests and feature suggestions are welcome!
-See CONTRIBUTING.md for guidelines.
+Pull requests and feature suggestions are welcome!.

 🔗 References & Acknowledgments

 This project was inspired by various open-source tutorials and resources.
-See ACKNOWLEDGMENTS.md for full credits.
+They are acknowledged via the links to See ACKNOWLEDGMENTS.md for full credits.